top of page

 3. Pivotal Moment

 Automation may have its place in the overall Marketing mix, but can we trust these systems to protect our valuable connections, and create a real sense of 1:1 relationship?
+Probably not.

 Using Automation tools in a very basic way can be clumsy and impersonal, falling into many of the same traps as old-style mass emails; a ‘broadcast’ medium, offering little value.
 This approach does not cultivate even a weak connection, because prospects feel they are being treated like a number and not a person.
-My personal feeling is that I am not a machine, and this is NOT Social Selling at its best.
+More data-aware contacts can feel extremely irritated at the intrusion, and the effort required to rebuff the approach.

 Points For Improvement